Hotmoka/hotmoka/README.md

 Just remember that explicit and automatic modules must be put in the module path, while unnamed modules must stay in the class path.
-Eclipse should do this automatically for us.
+Eclipse should do this automatically for us, as does the `moka` script that we have installed previously.

 # A First Takamaka Program <a name="first-program"></a>